Benjamin-Davies/chug/README.md

 ## TODO List

-- [ ] Command to update bottles
+- [ ] Issues around patching on macOS (particularly for `python@3.13`)
-- [ ] Ensure that dependencies are up to date when adding packages
+- [ ] Linux support

 ## Non-goals

-These may change in the future, but for now I do not intend to support:
+To keep this project fast and maintainable, the following are non-goals:

 - Casks or building formulae from source
 - Non-Homebrew sources
-- Linux